Felippeks/LABMedical-Backend/README.md

 ## Running Cypress Tests
 - Start the application.
 - Run Cypress using npm: `npx cypress run`.
 - Test files are organized into separate folders for each endpoint.
-There is a master test file, ```00_Run_All_Tests.spec.cy.js```, that runs all test scenarios.

 # Project Structure